 Santa Fe man arrested in suspected drug murder

 Dec.
-17—The Santa Fe County Sheriff's Office has arrested a man suspected in the fatal shooting of Adan Ponce-Galdeano, whose body was found in a garage at a home in Lone Butte that had worried residents for years.
+17—The Santa Fe County Sheriff's Office has made an arrest in the death of man whose bullet-riddled body was discovered Dec.
+6 at a Lone Butte residence that neighbors say had long been the site of illegal activities.

 Manuel Rios Alderete, 35, was arrested Thursday and charged with an open count of murder, conspiracy to commit murder, robbery and tampering with evidence, the sheriff's office said in a news release issued Friday.

-It's also unclear where Ponce-Galdeano was killed.
-His body, riddled with bullet holes, was discovered by deputies Dec.
+It's also unclear where the victim, Adan Ponce-Galdeano, 26, was killed.
+Deputies discovered his body in a garage Dec.
 6 at 30A Arroyo Coyote Road in Lone Butte after the man had been missing since Thanksgiving Day.

-While many questions remain unanswered about Ponce-Galdeano's death, court documents released Friday describe possible ties to drug trafficking and an alleged plot to steal money and detail the series of events in which the 26-year-old man's body was taken to the Lone Butte home, one that neighbors said had long been the site of illegal activities.
+While many questions remain unanswered about Ponce-Galdeano's death, court documents released Friday describe possible ties to drug trafficking and an alleged plot to steal money.

 A sheriff's office detective interviewed Ponce-Galdeano's girlfriend Wednesday, according to an arrest warrant affidavit for Rios Alderete.
 The woman said she took a Nov.
 24 call from a man named Michael Sweeney and helped translate a message for her boyfriend: Ponce-Galdeano, who was at Sweeney's home, was to come back to his house in an hour or an hour and a half, and he would have something ready for pickup.